Swiss People's Party: Environment

 In terms of the environment, transportation and energy policy the SVP opposes governmental measures for environmental protection.
 In its transportation policy, the party therefore endorses the expansion of the Swiss motorway network and is against the preference of public transportation over individual transportation.
 It supports the construction of megaprojects such as AlpTransit but criticizes the cost increases and demands more transparency.
 In the scope of environmentalism and energy policy, the SVP is against the carbon tax and supports the use of nuclear energy.
 In the context of reductions of CO_{2} emissions, the SVP cites the limited impact of Switzerland and instead supports globally, and legally binding agreements to address global climate change.

 Social policy

 In social welfare policy the SVP rejects expansion of the welfare state, and stands for a conservative society.
 It opposes the public financing of maternity leave and nursery schools.
 In its education policy, it opposes tendencies to shift the responsibility of the upbringing of children from families to public institutions.
 The party claims an excessive influence of anti-authoritarian ideas originating from the protests of 1968.
 In general, the party supports strengthening crime prevention measures against social crimes and, especially in the areas of social welfare policy and education policy, a return to meritocracy.

 The SVP is skeptical toward governmental support of gender equality, and the SVP has the smallest proportion of women among parties represented in the Federal Assembly of Switzerland.
-It was the only major party represented in the Assembly to oppose the legalization of same-sex marriage.
+It was the only major party represented in the Assembly to oppose the legalisation of same-sex marriage.